1076644/logistic_growth_computer_week3/README.md

 ## Q2) Use your estimates of N0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.
 How does it compare to the population size predicted under logistic growth?

 There are many changes in the assumptions we make when performingn a logistical model comapred to a exponential model.
 For example, a logistical model assumes that at a certain time point, a carrying capacity is reached and that regardless of any future time from this point, the bacterial population cannot grow due to the factors such as the food availability and available space.
-This is shown graphically as a plateau. in exponential growth, this consideration is not made, and assumes the bacteria can grow infintely with infinite resource availability, which can commonly lead to unsutiably large estimates in populaiton sizes.
+This is shown graphically as a plateau.
+In exponential growth, this consideration is not made, and assumes the bacteria can grow infintely with infinite resource availability, which can commonly lead to unsuitably large estimates in population sizes.

 ### Logistical Growth